Glogover/WSAA-coursework/assignments/README.md

 Example text file used by the script:

 ```
-Marcin found a strange key in the park one afternoon.
+Andrew found a strange key in the park one afternoon.
 He wondered what door it might open.
 After walking for a while, he noticed a tiny old box under a tree.
 The key fit perfectly and the box slowly opened.
-Inside was a note that said: “Congratulations, Marcin — you found the adventure.”
+Inside was a note that said: “Congratulations, Andrew — you found the adventure.”
 ```

 ---